-The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
+The external specialist may act in an advisory capacity, provide additional specialist assessment or be involved in teaching the child directly.
 The child's individual targets will set our strategies for supporting the child's progress.
 These will be implemented, at least in part, in the normal classroom setting.
 The delivery of the interventions recorded in the PLP continues to be the responsibility of the class teacher.
-Our school subscribes to weekly support from STS, counselling service, the Educational Phycology Service and other supporting Health related services.
+Our school subscribes to weekly support from the Local Authority's Specialist Teaching Service (STS), a counselling service, the Educational Phycology Service and other health related support services.